 - "This program exposes residents to a tremendous variety of pathology as well as close interaction with hospital-based and community pediatricians and subspecialists."

-The Pediatric Residency program at T.C.
-Thompson Children's Hospital strives to provide a balanced education which prepares the graduating resident for any pediatric career, rather general or specialty; inpatient or outpatient; academic, community, or rural.
+The Pediatrics Residency program at T.C.
+Thompson Children's Hospital strives to provide a balanced education which prepares the graduating resident for any pediatric career, whether general or specialty; inpatient or outpatient; academic, community, or rural.

-- Program provides broad general pediatric experience including resident walk-in clinic, private office rotations, and inpatient medicine.
+- Program provides broad general pediatric experience including resident continuity clinic and walk-in clinic, acute care evening clinic, well-baby nursery, private office rotation, community/advocacy rotation, emergency medicine and inpatient experiences.

 - Subspecialty rotations provide one-on-one learning between resident and faculty in outpatient, inpatient, and procedural settings.